harrydaihaolin/Stock-Trading-Server/README.md

 ```

 ## Comments on trading strategy
 This trading strategy is a trend following strategy.
 Gathering the historical data can be misleading since we don't know if the market is going to jump or just turn back.
 Especially at the start of a new trend.
-Instead, in the long run, the profit would be relatively more stable than Mean Reversion strategies since we the trend would be clearer as time goes by.
+Instead, in the long run, the profit would be relatively more stable than Mean Reversion strategies since the trend would be clearer as time goes by.